Alaska Saltwater Fishing: Top 9 Saltwater Fish to Catch in Alaska

 Also called Red Salmon, Sockeyes are the most difficult salmon to catch in area waters.
 They are one of the smaller salmon species, weighing between four and 15 pounds.

 While highly regarded for their fighting skill, saltwater Sockeye sport fishing is limited due to conservation regulations.

 Sockeye Salmon have a high fat content, though not as high as King Salmon, and a rich flavor.
 Its vibrant red flesh is due to the high levels of antioxidants.

 Alaska Halibut Fishing

 The pacific halibut is a toothy flatfish that is normally caught on or near the ocean floor.
-As with the majority of bottomfish, drifting or anchoring with bait are among the most preferred means of enticing these monsters, which can literally take hours to reel in after you hook one.
+As with the majority of bottomfish, drifting or anchoring with bait are among the most preferred means of enticing these monsters, which can take hours to reel in after you hook one.

-Most rockfish weigh between 1-6 pounds, with the yellow-eye being the largest, averaging 6 pounds.
+Most rockfish weigh between one and six pounds, with the yellow-eye being the largest, averaging six pounds.
 Rockfish are long-lived, and depending on the species, may reach ages of 30-100 years.

-Like Halibut and rockfish, Lingcod is usually found on or near the bottom, most often over rocky reefs in areas of strong currents.
-These fish are extremely aggressive predators, often growing to over 50 pounds in weight and 4 feet in length.
+Like Halibut and rockfish, Lingcod are usually found on or near the bottom, most often over rocky reefs in areas with strong currents.
+These fish are extremely aggressive predators, often growing to more than 50 pounds in weight and four feet in length.

 These feisty fish usually range from 10-40 pounds, and are abundant throughout Southeast Alaska's fishing season.